ASamadKhan/CarND-Traffic-Classifier/README.md

 ### Design and Test a Model Architecture
 ### 1.
-* As a first step, I decided to convert the images to grayscale using cv2.cvtColor(image, cv2.COLOR_BGR2GRAY) function
+* As a first step, I decided to convert the images to grayscale using cv2.cvtColor(image, cv2.COLOR_BGR2GRAY) function.
+This function convert colored image into gray image.

+*
-* In the 2nd step of preprocessing I normalized the images using  cv2.normalize(image,dest ,alpha=0, beta=1, norm_type=cv2.NORM_MINMAX, dtype=cv2.CV_32F)
+* In the 2nd step of preprocessing I normalized the images using  followig code.
-after applying the above 2 prepeocessing steps the images are changed in the below figure
+X_train = (train_gray-128)/128   <br />
+X_valid = (valid_gray-128)/128  <br />
+X_test = (test_gray-128)/128 <br />

+since the gray scale values are from 0-255, so we subtract 128 from each pixel and then dividing it by 128.
+This process will convert all pixel values from -1 to 1.
 ![alt text][image5]